aminesayagh/Zec-Data-Parsing/readme.md

-# PHP Data Parsing Library (Zod-Like)
+# Zec: PHP Data Parsing Library

-The Zod Data Parsing and schema declaration Library is designed to bring the robust schema definition and validation capabilities similar to those in the Zod library (JavaScript) to PHP applications.
+The Zec Data Parsing and schema declaration Library is designed to bring the robust schema definition and validation capabilities similar to those in the Zec library (JavaScript) to PHP applications.
 This library offers flexible, modular, and extensible data validation tools that empower developers to enforce strict data integrity rules easily and reliably.

 ## Usage Example